 What is a Birth Plan (and do I need one)?

 A birth plan is a collection of your wishes for your birth.
 An exercise in understanding your options.
-After all, the only options you’ll have are the ones you’re aware of.

 A birth plan is NOT a strict plan.
 A birth plan is not a list of demands.
+It’s important to remain flexible and be mentally prepared for changes that may come up during labor

-You’re going to show your birth plan to your OB or midwife before the birth.
-Use it as a catalyst for conversations about what to expect in your birth experience.
-If your provider doesn’t think you need a birth plan or won’t review it with you, that’s a red flag.
-Or, if they will discuss it, but it feels dismissive, mocking or otherwise uncomfortable, that’s also a red flag.
+If your OB or midwife doesn’t think you need a birth plan or won’t review it with you, that’s a huge red flag.
+If the discussion feels dismissive, mocking or otherwise uncomfortable, that’s also a red flag.

 Want to write a birth plan together?
 Learn more in a 1-1 session with Barb.